dotnet/docs/docs/machine-learning/tutorials/iris-clustering.md

 ## Setup data loading

-Add the following code to the `Main` method to setup the way to load data:
+Add the following code to the `Main` method to set up the way to load data:

 [!code-csharp[Create text loader](~/samples/machine-learning/tutorials/IrisFlowerClustering/Program.cs#CreateDataView)]